Tsatsch/base-auth/README.md

 ## 🚀 Why Base Auth?

 **Signature-Based Encryption for Maximum Security**: Unlike traditional crypto solutions that tie encryption directly to wallet addresses, Base Auth uses **cryptographic signatures** as the encryption key.
 When you store TOTP secrets, the system requires you to sign a message with your wallet - this signature becomes the encryption key for your 2FA data.
 This means your sensitive authentication codes are encrypted using the unique signature you generate, not your wallet address or private key, providing enhanced security and privacy.

+**Frontend Independence**: Your TOTP codes remain accessible even when the frontend application is down, as your encrypted data is stored on decentralized IPFS with blockchain references, ensuring you can always retrieve your 2FA secrets using your wallet signature.

 **Familiar Experience, Enhanced Security**: Works exactly like Google Authenticator or Authy, but with the added benefits of: